Code-Institute-Submissions/ms2-olespanish-game/README.md

 - [Gitpod](https://gitpod.io/) - used to develop the website.
 - [GitHub](https://github.com/) - used to host the project.
 - [Google Fonts](https://fonts.google.com/) - used to provide the fonts Nixie One for the main text, and Fascinate Inline for some headers.
-- [Font Awesome](https://fontawesome.com/) - used the font awesome icons to style the information and the links in the footer, and also to make the Reservation section stand out a small bit.
+- [Font Awesome](https://fontawesome.com/) - used the Font Awesome icons to hear the voice clip in the Refresh Vocabulary page.
-- [Canva](https://www.canva.com/) - used to design the restaurant's logo and icon.
+- [Canva](https://www.canva.com/) - used to design all the cards for all levels, the game's logo and icon.
 - [Favicon](https://www.favicon-generator.org//) - used to create the icon from the design made with Canva.
-- [Pixabay](https://pixabay.com/) and [Freepik](https://www.freepik.es/) - used to get images for the project.
+- [Pixabay](https://pixabay.com/) - used to get images for the project.
-- [Picresize](https://picresize.com/) and [TinyJPG](https://tinyjpg.com/) - used to compress the size of the images.
+- [TinyJPG](https://tinyjpg.com/) - used to compress the size of the images and icon before making it a Favicon.
-- [Am I Responsive?](http://ami.responsivedesign.is/) - used to show in a quick visual way the responsiveness of the site.
-- [Autoprefixer](https://autoprefixer.github.io/) - used to parsethe CSS and to add vendor prefixes to CSS rules.
+- [HTML Color Codes] https://html-color-codes.info/: to select colours codes from an image to create the website's colour palette.

 ## 4. Testing